Updated: December 30, 2022

 A trustee is chosen who can name beneficiaries if they are otherwise unspecified and has complete control to manage the finances until a pre-specified time, until the beneficiaries are capable of managing them as determined by the trustee, or the lifetime of the beneficiary.

 A spendthrift trust may be allowed in some states.
-It can be either an irrevocable living trust that can be used while you are alive and after your death when it becomes testamentary or a testamentary trust created in your will.
-The trust document needs to contain a spendthrift clause/provision that designates the trust itself as the only owner of trust assets.
-It is typically a form of discretionary trust that is specifically created to protect the assets of a beneficiary from themselves.
+It can be either and irrevocable living trust that can be used while you are alive and after your death when it becomes testamentary or a testamentary trust created in your will.
+It is specifically created to protect the assets of a beneficiary from themselves.
 These are typically people that:

 While a spendthrift trust can protect the trust’s assets from creditors: